grepme/grepme/README.md

 I'm a software engineer, technical lead, and entrepreneur in the Edmonton area.
 With over 10 years of professional development and a major player in some of the fastest growing tech companies in Alberta.
 I'm always hacking away on the next big thing.

 ## 🔭 I’m currently working on
-- https://borrowell.com, this is my day-to-day job
+- https://muckrack.com, this is my day-to-day job
+- https://routine.dev/ - Onboard your team, not overboarding 🛟
+- https://signly.app/, Sales calculator for signage
 - Yeg.dev, an Edmonton initiative.
+- Other super secret inititives

+## 👨‍🔧 Projects Done & Maintained
+- https://vred.rip/ - Chrome & Firefox addon that you can use to create easy sharable video links from reddit to Discord with sound 🔊(or other apps) with a preview and ability to play embedded.
+- https://wordle.yeg.dev/ – A Worlde clone for those who need to challenge themselves to more than just 1 word a day 📝
 - https://vaccinate.yeg.dev/, vaccination passports for Alberta that builds on top of the vaccine cards, but independently verifiable.
 In the process of open sourcing it.
-- https://signly.app/, Sales calculator for signage

-## Projects Done & Maintained
-- https://vred.rip/ - Chrome & Firefox addon that you can use to create easy sharable video links from reddit to Discord with sound 🔊(or other apps) with a preview and ability to play embedded.
-- https://wordle.yeg.dev/ – A Worlde clone for those who need to challenge themselves to more than just 1 word a day 📝

 ## 📫 How to reach me